 It tracks that if there are no workers present to do the manual loading and unloading of goods, supplies everywhere will run thin.
 If workers are absent from manufacturing plants and farms as well, then it hurts not only the process of manufacturing but also the entire supply side of the supply-demand graph.

 Not only does the lockdown hurt the supply, but it has also exposed the complete lack of preparedness for such an emergency.
-Big warehouses are limited in stock and a lack of intra-state movement of vehicles has crystallised the supplies even further.
-For the most part, industries cannot have access to goods from plants in specific regions and e-commerce businesses are only able to fulfil demands for local brands.
-In contrast large national brand products remain at points of origin.
+Big warehouses are limited in stock and a lack of intra-state movement of vehicles has crystallized the supplies even further.
+For the most part, industries cannot have access to goods from plants in specific regions and e-commerce businesses are only able to fulfill demands for local brands.
+In contrast, large national brand products remain at points of origin.

 3. Need to create a centralized logistics data stack

-A way to deal with something like this in the future would be to create a centralised database that can be accessed by the entire supply chain machinery in the country.
+A way to deal with something like this in the future would be to create a centralized database that can be accessed by the entire supply chain machinery in the country.
 Think of it as a logistics stack similar to the UPI system for online transactions.
-The need and lack of data to help with crucial supplies in critically hit areas has been exposed and in case of another emergency, we would clearly not be equipped to do better than now.
+The need and lack of data to help with crucial supplies are critically hit areas have been exposed and in case of another emergency, we would clearly not be equipped to do better than now.

 The result has been that a huge number of the commercial vehicles used for the supply chain have stopped working as the drivers are no longer available.
 Those that are available are constantly facing obstacles and denied movement by the police to deliver products and supplies.
 With a thinning supply chain workforce, consumers will have to wait longer and there is an increased tendency to hoard, as was mentioned before.
 But all is not doom and gloom.
 The lockdown has also helped us identify the many issues the supply chain currently has and presents an opportunity for building a national infrastructure that will prevent a supply choke in the future.

 4. Paucity of collated and reliable data